Dhwaniimistry/CareerHive/README.md

 1. The Solution Challenger - VEDANT BHAVSAR

 VEDANT is the critical thinker of our team, always questioning and pushing boundaries to find the most effective solutions.
-With his sharp analytical skills and problem-solving mindset, she ensures CareerHive addresses real-world hiring challenges.
+With his sharp analytical skills and problem-solving mindset, he ensures CareerHive addresses real-world hiring challenges.
 His dedication to understanding user pain points helps us continuously refine and enhance the platform, ensuring a seamless experience for both job seekers and employers.

 2. Research and Web Dev Expert - DHRUVIL MODI